This mother-daughter duo is taking on Tucson one breakfast burrito at a time

 As simple as the breakfast burritos were, they represented generations of love and family ties, with care put into every last nugget of chorizo.

-Now, the Briones family brings those same cherished burritos to the long line of customers that wrap around West Delaware Street.

-For almost a decade, Flavia and Ariana have run Barista Del Barrio, 1002 N. Grande Ave., using their family recipes to make sure everyone in the community has a delicious breakfast burrito for their most important meal of the day.
+Now, the Briones family brings those same cherished burritos to a long line of customers.
+And that means everyday is like Mother's Day for Flavia and Ariana, who have been running Barista Del Barrio, at 1002 N. Grande Ave., together for almost a decade, using their family recipes.

 Growing up, Flavia learned all her kitchen skills from her mother and aunt, soaking up all their breakfast burrito knowledge.